-Moles are not blind, but have very poor vision where they mostly see light and movements.
+Moles are not blind but have very poor vision where they mostly see light and movements.
 Their hairless snouts have scent sensors that detect prey and other moles.
-They have large front feet with long claws that do the digging on the underground tunnels.
+They have large front feet with long claws that do the digging in the underground tunnels.

 What Attracts Moles?

 Moles feed on insects and insect larvae.
 Their favorite eats are earthworms and white grubs.
-The moles are underground year round but are most active in the warm, wet months.
+The moles are underground year-round but are most active in the warm, wet months.
 They also prefer moist, sandy loam soils over dry, heavy clay soil.
-They also tend to live alone with the exception of breeding season, which is early spring.
+They also tend to live alone with the exception of the breeding season, which is early spring.